whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1A.md

 ### Condition

-{{ "Aboard ship, having a main propulsion machinery of 750 kW or more, while underway in engine room." | markdownify }}
+Aboard ship, having a main propulsion machinery of 750 kW or more, while underway in engine room.

 ### Performance requirement